Magnon spin capacitor

-\textit{Magnon spin capacitor circuit. }We next consider the magnon capacitor in a structure with normal metal leads attached, demonstrating a simple magnonic circuit that can be realized with the magnon capacitor.
-An attached normal metal (NM) lead to a ferromagnet (FM) will drive a spin current across the NM\textbar FM interface given by $ I_{L/R}=\A\, \sigmaI(\mu_{L/R}^e-\mum[,L/R]), $ where $\sigma_I = {3\hbar g^{\uparrow\downarrow}\zeta(3/2) a^3}/{4e^2\pi S \Lambda}$ is the interfacial spin conductivity and $\mu_{L/R}^e$ is the electron spin accumulation in the left/right normal metal lead.
-Here, $g^{\uparrow\downarrow}$ is the interfacial spin mixing conductance and $\Lambda=\sqrt{4\pi J_s / k_B T}$ is the magnon thermal wavelength \cite{benderElectronicPumpingQuasiequilibrium2012,benderInterfacialSpinHeat2015,duineSpintronicsMagnonBoseEinstein2017}.
-The resistance of the NM\textbar FM interface is then $\RI^{-1}\equiv \A\,\sigmaI$.
+We next consider the magnon capacitor in a structure with normal metal leads attached, demonstrating a simple magnonic circuit that can be realized with the magnon capacitor.
+An attached normal metal (NM) lead to a ferromagnet (FM) will drive a spin current across the NM\textbar FM interface given by $I_{L/R}= \sigmaI(\mu_{L/R}^e-\mum[L/R])$, where $\sigmaI$ is given in the supplementary material.
+The resistance of the NM\textbar FM interface is then $\RI^{-1}\equiv \sigmaI$.

-Magnon number is not a conserved quantity, since magnons will decay through several processes, such as magnon-phonon scattering.
-Within the magnonic circuit this can be included with a resistor to ground.
-Its resistance can be estimated within the Landau-Lifshitz-Gilbert phenomenology \cite{gilbertPhenomenologicalTheoryDamping2004} from the relaxation rate for the thermal magnons, which is given by $\tau_{\mathrm{mr}}=\alpha k_B T/\hbar$, where $\alpha$ is the Gilbert damping coefficient.
-The resistor to ground then has a resistance given by $\RG^{-1}=\tau_{\mathrm{mr}}^{-1}\sum_{\bm k}\tfrac{\partial{n^0_{\bm k}}}{\partial \hbar\omega_{\bm k}}$ \cite{cornelissenMagnonSpinTransport2016}.
+The magnon number is not a conserved quantity, and magnons will decay through several processes, such as magnon-phonon scattering.
+This effect can be modeled with a resistor to ground, with a resistance $\RG^{-1}=\mathcal V\sigma_G$, where $\sigma_G$ is the spin-relaxation conductance, which we obtain from experimental measurements.